Hiking in Poland: the most beautiful trails in the Polish Tatra Mountains and Zakopane area for children, seniors and all who love nature

 September can be a nice option – it’s not so hot anymore and the autumn nature is beautiful.
 However, compared to May and mid-June, you will probably meet more people on the trails – school trips (as in May and June) plus university students (in Poland, students return to universities in October).
 The weather in the Tatra Mountains in October and November differs each year and is the great unknown – one weekend you can enjoy sunny weather and the other there is so much snow that it’s impossible to hike.

 To enter the trail, you must have an admission ticket to the Tatra National Park.
 The ticket is valid for the whole day and gives access to all the trails.
-A regular ticket costs 6 PLN, reduced 3 PLN (students, seniors, people with disabilities), children up to 7 have free entrance.
-For longer stays, it is worth buying a weekly ticket.
-It costs 30 PLN (reduced – 15 PLN).
+A regular ticket costs 7 PLN, reduced 3,50 PLN (students, seniors, people with disabilities), children up to 7 have free entrance.
+For longer stays, it is worth buying a weekly ticket (for 7 days).
+It costs 35 PLN (reduced – 17,50 PLN).
 Its main advantage is that you do not need to stand in line every time to buy a ticket.
 This is especially important with crowded trails (eg. Morskie Oko Lake) or during high season (if you have a weekly ticket you don’t need to stand in the line, it’s enough to show your ticket).